Steam (service): Competition and curation impact

-Sector competition and retailers boycott

-Steam was estimated to have the largest share in the PC digital distribution market in the 2010s.
-Competitors emerged with Games for Windows – Live in 2008 and Impulse in 2009, both of which were shut down in 2013 and 2014, respectively.
+Steam was estimated to have the largest share of the PC digital distribution market in the 2010s.
 In 2013, sales via the Steam catalog are estimated to be between 50 and 75 percent of the total PC gaming market.
-In 2010 and 2013, with an increase in retail copies of major game publishers integrating or requiring Steam, retailers and journalists referred to the service as a monopoly.
-They purported that having such a percentage of the overall market can be detrimental to the industry and that sector competition would yield positive results for consumers.
-Several developers also noted that Steam's influence on the PC gaming market is powerful and one that smaller developers cannot afford to ignore or work with, but believe that Valve's corporate practices for the service make it a type of "benevolent dictator", as Valve attempts to make the service as amenable to developers.
+In 2010 and 2013, with an increase in retail copies of major game publishers integrating or requiring Steam, retailers and journalists referred to the service as a monopoly, which they claimed can be detrimental to the industry and that sector competition would yield positive results for consumers.
+Several developers also noted that Steam's influence on the PC gaming market is powerful and one that smaller developers cannot afford to ignore or not work with, but believe that Valve's corporate practices make it a type of "benevolent dictator".

-Because of Valve's oversight of sales data, estimates of how much of a market share Steam has in the video game market is difficult to compile.
-Stardock, developer of competing platform Impulse, estimated that as of 2009, Steam had a 70% share of the digital distribution market for video games.
-In February 2011, Forbes reported that Steam sales constituted 50–70% of the US$4 billion market for downloaded PC games and that Steam offered game producers gross margins of 70% of purchase price, compared with 30% at retail.
+Because of Valve's oversight of sales data, estimates of the market share that Steam has of the videogame market are difficult to compile.
+Stardock, developer of competing platform Impulse, estimated that Steam had a 70% share in 2009.
+In February 2011, Forbes reported that Steam sales constituted 50–70% of the US$4 billion market for downloaded PC games and that Steam offered game producers gross margins of 70% of the purchase price, compared with 30% at retail.